 Most psychotherapists who want to work outdoors have not trained formally in outdoor leadership so have absolutely no idea about the complex field of outdoor risk management.
-In my experience, they see risk as primarily psychological - obviously sometimes leading to physical harm of self or other as a secondary outcome.
+In my experience, they see risk as primarily psychological - obviously sometimes leading to physical harm of self or others as a secondary outcome.

 Meanwhile, outdoor leaders ‘read’ the environment around them constantly, weighing up multiple risk dynamics and actively reducing the potential for physical harm.
-To them, psychological risks are secondary - something to be ‘dealt with’ during the ubiquitous debrief 2.
+To them, psychological risks are secondary - something to be ‘dealt with’ during the ubiquitous debriefs 2.
 However, at the first sight of a psychological crisis they start to feel out of their depth - fearful of the unknown and mysterious world of psychology.
-Obviously there is room here for some collaboration!
+Obviously, there is room here for some collaboration!

 There are also the ‘super-ecotherapists’.
 They have both formal outdoor leadership and psychotherapy training and experience.
 They are quite rare and they are usually the product of more than ten years of training and assessment.

-Along with the ‘supers’, there are those that have simply done their 10,000 hours, as the Buddhists would say.
+Along with the ‘supers’, there are those who have simply done their 10,000 hours, as the Buddhists would say.
 They have - by hook or by crook, qualified or not - managed to get so much practical experience that they can work safely and effectively across a broad range of ecotherapeutic scenarios.
 They have effectively completed an apprenticeship.

 In my opinion, whether through the formal or apprenticeship approach, ecotherapy is way more than simply a combination of psychotherapy and outdoor leadership.
 While deeply informed by these two, it is a whole new profession in its own right.

-I believe it is those that fully embrace this ‘new form’ that represent the truly innovative edge of ecotherapy.
+I believe it is those who fully embrace this ‘new form’ that represent the truly innovative edge of ecotherapy.
 They are able to draw what is most useful from both psychotherapy and outdoor leadership - and importantly ditch what is less helpful.
 They can then add a vast array of new ideas and techniques from myriad other sources, to craft a whole new profession.